lxli0/KMS/README.md

 For estimating the b-value using the KMS method, please refer to:
 1. Linxuan Li, Gang Luo, and Mian Liu (2023).
 The K–M slope: a potential supplement for b-value.
 Seismological Research Letters 94, 1892-1899. doi: 10.1785/0220220268.
-2. Linxuan Li and Gang Luo (in revision).
+2. Linxuan Li and Gang Luo (2024).
 Can we obtain reliable seismic b-values for real-time catalogs?
+Geophysical Journal International 237(3), 1554–1566. doi: 10.1093/gji/ggae124.

 Other references:
 1. Lucas Lacasa, Bartolo Luque, Fernando Ballesteros, Jordi Luque, and Juan Carlos Nuño (2008).
 From time series to complex networks: The visibility graph.
 Proceedings of the National Academy of Sciences 105(13), 4972-4975. doi: 10.1073/pnas.0709247105.